ibbles/LearningUnreal/Event Dispatcher.md

 This will create both nodes and connect them.

+# Blueprint Communication

+An Event Dispatcher can be used for [[Blueprint Communication]].
+Create one [[Blueprint Class]], let's call it `BP_Dispatcher` for example, that contains the Event Dispatcher, created as described above.
+For this example let's call it `MyEvent`.
+Create another [[Blueprint Class]], let's call it `BP_Listener` for example, that has a [[Blueprint Variable]] whose type is a reference to the first [[Blueprint Class]].
+Make the variable public so that a level designer can chose which instances of the two [[Blueprint Class]]es should communicate.
+In listener [[Blueprint Class]] drag the `BP_Dispatcher` reference variable into the [[Event Graph]] to get the reference and from it drag and select Bind Event To My Event.
+A node Bind Event node appears, which has an Event input pin.
+Drag of off the Event input pin an select Create Custom Event.

+Now, whenever the Dispatcher [[Blueprint Class]] triggers its Event Dispatcher the [[Custom Event]] in the listener [[Blueprint Class]] will be run.

 # Input

 Event Dispatchers can send arguments along with the event when triggered.